Sydney Airport SYD is Australia's premier airport - serving the State of New South Wales and its capital city Sydney.

 SYD Airport is located in Sydney's suburb of Mascot, and is directly accessible from Marsh Street, exit Centre Road.
 Sydney Airport is accessible via the Southern Cross Drive M1 motorway - the quickest connection to city center.

-With three long runways and an estimated 38 million passengers annually, Sydney Airport is major hub to Qantas and secondary hub to Virgin Blue, Jetstar & Tiger Airways Australia, and it is served by a host of domestic and international airlines offering direct and connecting flights to all points of the globe.
+With three long runways and 41.9 million passengers in 2016, Sydney Airport is major hub to Qantas and secondary hub to Virgin Blue, Jetstar & Tiger Airways Australia, and it is served by a host of domestic and international airlines offering direct and connecting flights to all points of the globe.

 Arriving Australian and New Zealand passport holders may use the self-service SmartGate with facial recognition technology for faster passport control.

-The new on-Airport Hotel Rydges, a four-star hotel with 331 rooms and amenities, is located at the International Terminal
+- Hotel Rydges, a four-star hotel with 331 rooms and amenities, is located at the International Terminal.